Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 We will look at topics such as

 - Translation of raw data into a suitable format for training
-- Efficient encoding / decoding to allow processing of larger data sets
+- Transformer 'attention' models which have contextual understanding
 - Batching, to segment data for the model during training
-- Transformer 'attention' models which have contextual understanding
 - Adding long term memory to transformers

 I am going to try to keep it quite high level, but for those interested in taking a look under the covers and digging through code you can [grab the workbooks from my Github](https://github.com/Ryan-Palmer/MIDIGen).